BeatrizJardimm/Testes_FakeStoreAPI/README.md

     Now, if you're using Windows, to download Robot Framework you can use Python's pip install command.
     So, open your console again and type <code>pip install robotframework</code>.
     <br>
-    If your OS isn't Windows, you can find how to install Robot Framework through this [link](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions).
+    If your OS isn't Windows, you can find how to install Robot Framework through this <a href="https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions">link</a>.
     <br>
     Run <code>robot --version</code> to check if the framework was sucessfully installed and it's version.
     <br>